jkrogager/PyNOT/README.md

   This will initiate a new parameter file with default values.
 All available parameters of the steps of the pipeline are laid out in this file.
 Open the file with your favorite text editor and insert the name of the PFC table under the parameter `dataset` and edit any other values as you see fit.
 A short description of the parameters is given in the file.
 For more detail, see the full documentation.

-  For now we will just focus on the interactive parameters: There are three recipes that can be used in interactive mode, which will start a graphical interface to allow the user more flexibility.
+  For now we will just focus on the interactive parameters: There are three tasks that can be used in interactive mode, which will start a graphical interface to allow the user more flexibility.
 These are: line identification (for wavelength calibration), extraction of the 1-dimensional spectra, and calculation of the response function.
 By default, these are all turned on.
 Note that the line identification can be defined in two ways:
   (i)  once for all grisms in the given dataset, this line identification information will then automatically be used for all objects observed with the given grism;
   or (ii) for each object in the dataset based on the arc file observed closest in time to the science frame.
 This provides more accurate rectification of the image, but the difference in low-resolution data is usually negligible.